 Venice is expensive – sometimes even outrageously expensive – and so touristy that finding a really good restaurant is not easy.

-Trattoria Altanella, La Giudecca: small and cozy, we had excellent fish and seafood local dishes.
-Ask for advice on the house specialties, which change according to the season and available products, you won’t get wrong.
-Prices are on the high end, like almost everywhere in Venice, but the dishes are really excellent.
+• Trattoria Altanella, La Giudecca: Small and cozy, we had excellent fish and seafood local dishes.
+Ask for advice on the house specialties, which change according to the season and available products; you won’t go wrong.
+Prices are on the high end, like almost everywhere in Venice, but the dishes are excellent.

 This post contains a few affiliate links to carefully selected services.
-Should you buy any of them, I earn a small commission at no extra cost for you.
+Should you buy any of them, I earn a small commission at no extra cost to you.

 Wild About Travel is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.